The Long Debated Bourne Stone

 The stone has a significant shape which can be seen from this side.
 It is shaped like an axe.
 The left upper corner is shaped like a crater.
 Both of these ideas are important to the story of Baal.

-The back of the stone has eight✓ runes centered at the top between two pictures which immediately suggests 28.✓ There are two pictures on the top line and eight below in the group or 28.✓ The symbol Wolter suggested (X with hoop) meant 40 degrees latitude is present next to a hatch mark symbol.
-The 40 implies 56.✓ To its right the hatches can be counted two ways evidently.
+The back of the stone has eight✓ runes centered at the top between two pictures which immediately suggests 28.✓ There are two pictures on the top line and eight below in the group or 28.✓ The symbol Wolter suggested (X with hook) meant 40 degrees latitude is present next to a hatch mark symbol.
+The 40 implies 56 because a square of sides 40 has a diagonal of 56.56.✓ To its right the hatches can be counted two ways evidently.
 As he did and find 44 which is the latitude of Spirit Pond; and as others do, find 48 which is the latitude of Newfoundland Island.

-The runes at the top center are transcribed as M I L T I A K I and correspondingly the numbers are: 14 9 15 12 9 10 6 9.
+The runes at the top center are transcribed as M I L T I A K I and correspondingly the numbers in Futhark are: 14 9 15 12 9 10 6 9.

 The sum is a sad and useless 84.
 However, the sum from 14 to 10 is 69 which is repeated by the last two numbers 6 and 9.
 This is essentially the longitude of Spirit Pond.
 The correct modern coordinates are 43.75 ̊ N, 69.81 ̊ W with respect to the Greenwich Meridian which they were apparently using.
 The location of Newfoundland is 48 ̊ N, 56.5 ̊ W.✓ Imagine that.

-Mill tie (56) key seen by me.
+Mill tie A key seen by me.
 I Aki designed and carved.

 Back to Top